Kalior/openpose-tda-action-recognition/README.md

 #### create_dataset.py

 * Run the [`create_dataset.py`](create_dataset.py) script to create a dataset from tracks.
-If you have not previously labelled the data, the labelling process will either give you the option to look through the videos and discard bad chunks (if there are timestamps for the videos with corresponding labels) or manually label the data by displaying each chunk and requiring input on which label to attach to which chunk.
+If you have not previously labelled the data, the script will prompt the user for labels.
+The labelling process will either give you the option to look through the videos and discard bad chunks (if there are timestamps for the videos with corresponding labels) or manually label the data by displaying each chunk and requiring input on which label to attach to which chunk.
 * The script outputs `{name}-train.npz` and `{name}-test.npz` files containing the corresponding `chunks`, `frames`, `labels`, and `videos` of the train and test sets.
 Note that the `frames` and `videos` are only used for visualisation of the data.
 * The labelling process only needs to be done once, after which a `.json` file is created per tracks file, which can be manually edited and will be parsed for labels subsequent times.
 * During the creation of the dataset, before dividing tracks into chunks, there are also a couple of post-processing steps:
     1. Merge tracks that are very close to each other at their ends, or throughout a longer period.
     2. Remove tracks that are too short, under 15 frames long.
     3. Fill-in missing keypoints (as OpenPose sometimes does not output every keypoint) by maintaining the same distance to a connected keypoint (e.g. wirst-elbow) as when the keypoint was last seen.
 This increases the accuracy of the classifier later on.
     4. Fill-in missing frames by interpolating positions of every keypoint.
-This makes sure that chunks don't incorrectly have more movement just because OpenPose lost track of that person for a couple of frames.
+This is done to normalise the data in case OpenPose lost track of a person for a couple of frames.
+With this normalisation, every chunk of the same length will also have the same length in video-time.
 * If there are multiple datasets that you wish to combine, you can run the [`combine_datasets.py`](combine_datasets.py) script which allows you to do exactly that.

 #### visualise_dataset.py